Workday ATS Resume Guide: Forms, Parsing & Profile Fields (2026)

 Mistake 2: Using Creative Resume Formats

-Infographic resumes, multi-column layouts, resumes with skill bars, timelines, icons, and elaborate design elements look impressive to humans but parse terribly in Workday.
-The more creative your layout, the more errors the parser will introduce, and the more manual correction you will need to do.
+Infographic resumes, resumes with skill bars, timelines, icons, and elaborate design elements may look polished to humans but create unnecessary parsing risk.
+The more your layout depends on visual positioning, the more manual checking you should expect after upload.

 Fix: Use a clean, single-column resume with standard section headers.
 Save the creative design for your portfolio site, not your ATS application.
 For guidance on how each major system handles formatting, see how different ATS systems parse resumes.